 Help You Launch Your Business Forward

 While there are some virtual assistants who specialize strictly in one area, many have a wide portfolio of skills to bring to your small business.
 An assistant like this can partner with you in multiple areas of your business and help you get on your feet and move forward much faster than you could do on your own, without specialized knowledge or experience.
 Even if you don’t have the budget yet to hire a virtual assistant to partner with you in more than one area, you could consider hiring her for an hour or two for consulting; chances are she has a lot of insight into what you’re attempting and even a small amount of her time will prove helpful.
-Your virtual team has probably also partnered with other businesses like yours, or at least other small businesses, and may have bonus tips or holistic insight about what makes some businesses successful and others not.
+Your virtual team has probably also partnered with other businesses like yours, or at least other small businesses, and may have bonus tips or holistic insight about what makes some businesses succeed and others not.
 Yes, virtual assistants tend to charge more per hour than an in-office administrative assistant, but they typically cost far less than someone who does strictly business consulting, and an hour or two of a virtual assistant’s time is well worth the reward of growing your business intelligently and efficiently.

 How could your small business benefit by partnering with a virtual team?